bulemi2/Heart_Disease-/README.md

 * Create Machine Learning-based predictive models that can show likelihood of an individual developing CHD in 10 years time for use by phyisicians in targeting individuals for prioritized prevetantive interventions

 # Recommendations
+1. Identification and Prioritization of High-Risk Patients:
-The most important features for predicting heart disease were age, systolic blood pressure, prevalent hypertension, and diastolic blood pressure
+Recognize the pivotal role of age, systolic blood pressure, prevalent hypertension, and diastolic blood pressure in predicting heart disease.

+2. Age-Specific Focus:
+Prioritize the 40-59 age group for targeted interventions, as they are most susceptible to heart disease.

+3. Weight Management and Heart Health:
-Healthcare workers should prioritize diagnostic evaluation for high-risk patients, with the 40-59 age group being most affected, and those below 30 experiencing the least impact.
-Overweight individuals exhibit a higher likelihood of heart disease compared to those with normal weight, underweight, or obesity.
+Provide tailored guidance for individuals falling within the overweight category, highlighting the higher likelihood of heart disease compared to those with normal weight, underweight, or obese individuals

-XGB boost model proved to be obtaining the best accuracy score upon further tuning by showing a balance in the training and validation ccuracy.
+4. Comprehensive Risk Assessment:
+Encourage healthcare professionals to conduct a thorough evaluation of patients, taking into account multiple risk factors such as age, blood pressure, and weight status.